antialiasis/favorite-picker/README.md

 - `items` (array): **Required**.
 A plain list of all valid item identifiers (IDs).
 - `getBatchSize` (`function(currentSize, settings)`): A function that takes the current number of items in this round and the current settings and returns the number of items that should be displayed in each batch of items.
 By default this is the `currentSize` divided by five, clamped by the `minBatchSize` and `maxBatchSize` settings.
 - `shouldIncludeItem` (`function(identifier, settings)`): A function that takes an item identifier and the current settings and returns a truthy value if that item should be included given these settings.
 By default, all items are always included.
+- `getFilteredItems` (`function(settings)`): A function that takes the current settings and returns an array of item identifiers that should be included given these settings.
+By default, all items are included.
+(Specifying this will override any `shouldIncludeItem` function.)
 - `defaultSettings` (object): An object of default settings (see the settings part of the documentation).